 July 2012 - Industry Day - A two-day workshop for industry representatives was held on PGDP assets and future use for the site on July 31 and August 1, 2012.
 DOE communicated with prospective businesses that may be interested in either the operation of the PGDP as a uranium enrichment facility or that may have an interest in reindustrialization of various plant facilities.

-Paducah Area Community Reuse Organization
+Paducah Area Community Reuse Organization (PACRO)

 The Paducah Area Community Reuse Organization, PACRO, is one of seven active Community Reuse Organizations that exist in areas where nuclear weapons complex plants once thrived.
 PACRO is tasked to mitigate the impact of the closure of the U.S. Department of Energy-owned Paducah Gaseous Diffusion Plant in western McCracken County, Ky.